-Te Puke High School students were told on August 10 about the ban and that it would remain in place "until further notice".
+Te Puke High School students were banned from bringing mobile phones to school on August 10 and the ban will remain in place "until further notice".

 Principal Alan Liddle has refuted rumours the ban was due to students filming fights at school and posting the footage to social media.

 Instead, he said, in a statement, regulations were introduced at the start of 2019 to improve student engagement in learning and minimise the temptation for them to use their phones during class time for social messaging and entertainment.

 "Unfortunately, during 2020 and in particular since the return to school from lockdown, students have tended to use their mobile phones at school more, including the use of social media," he said.

 "This is a problem that schools throughout New Zealand are having to deal with, which causes disruption to teaching and learning."

 Liddle said the school responded to a recommendation from community members and some parents and caregivers to ban students from bringing their phones to school.

 The need for a phone ban was explained to students at a school assembly on August 10.

 "Our highest priority is for students and staff to be able to learn in a safe environment without disruption."

 A school parent, who spoke under anonymity, said she agreed with the college's decision not to have phones on at school but believed "they have left it a bit late".